ButThouMust/otogirisou-en-beta/README.md

 >   - When you know for sure that your save data has carried over, you can delete the ROM and save data for the old version of the patch.

 # Features added for patch
-- An English translation I estimate to be 95% complete. **Please let me know if you would like to contribute to the translation!**
+- An English translation I estimate to be 95% complete.
   - Translated and restored two screens of text that were unused/inaccessible in the original game.
 - A more aesthetically pleasing English font than what was originally in the game.
   - Bypassing of the font compression scheme, to more easily add characters if needed.